Emotional stages of change

 Coaching and empowering people through change are functions of effective leadership.
 The role of the leader in times of change is to:

-- show the way, to explain the change journey and give meaning
+- show the way, explain the change journey and give meaning

 - communicate (avoidance of delivering the message is not an option)

-- understand the emotional impact that change will have, to care and to empathise
+- understand the emotional impact that change will have, care and empathise

 - clarify where there is uncertainty